EnergySystemsModellingLab/MUSE_OS/docs/installation/pipx-based.rst

 To help you installing MUSE in your system we will follow these steps:

 - `Launching a terminal`_: Needed to both install and run MUSE.
-- `Installing a compatible Python version`_: At the moment, MUSE works with Python 3.8 and 3.9.
+- `Installing a compatible Python version`_: MUSE works with Python 3.9 to 3.12.
 - `Installing pipx`_: A Python application manager that facilitates installing, keeping applications updated and run them in their own isolated environments.
 - `Installing MUSE itself`_